 Both Units operate through their respective field offices, in Rwanda and Bosnia and Herzegovina.

 Article 20 of the Statute of the Mechanism entrusts the Mechanism with the protection of victims and witnesses in relation to the ICTY, the ICTR and the Mechanism.
 With the respective closure of the ICTR and the ICTY in 2015 and 2017, the Mechanism now assumes all functions pertaining to the protection of victims and witnesses in completed cases from the two Tribunals as well as ongoing cases before the Mechanism.

 The Mechanism is committed to ensuring the security of victims and witnesses under its competence by continuing to use a number of protective measures.
 Such protective measures include non-disclosure of the identity of the witnesses, closed court sessions, and other appropriate measures to facilitate the testimony of vulnerable victims and witnesses, such as the use of one-way close circuit television during testimony.
 In exceptional cases, the Mechanism may also deploy extrajudicial protective measures, such as the temporary or permanent relocation of witnesses, in cases where either the parties to the case or the witness themselves make such a request.

-The Mechanism carries out its mandate, and provides continuous protection and support for all the victims and witnesses, through its Witness Support and Protection Unit, which is established under Rule 32 of the Rules of Procedure and Evidence and is guided by the Policy for the Provision of Support and Protection Services to Victims and Witnesses, adopted on 26 June 2012.
+The Mechanism carries out its mandate, and provides continuous protection and support for all the victims and witnesses, through its Witness Support and Protection Unit, which is established under Rule 32 of the Rules of Procedure and Evidence and is guided by the Practice direction on the provision of support and protection services to victims and witnesses, adopted on 26 November 2019.

 WISP provides services related to the assessment and implementation of judicial and, where necessary, extrajudicial protective measures, in accordance with Article 20 of the Statute.
 WISP considers all requests for protection independently and undertakes a series of steps to address the assessed level of risk to which a witness may be exposed as a result of his or her testimony.
 WISP then deploys innovative risk reduction strategies, which may include providing the witness with advice regarding the management of their personal security or facilitating the assistance of national and local security organs and authorities in their countries of residence to address the witness’s concerns.